History of the DC Jazz Festival

 Learn about our rich history

-Recognizing the need for an international jazz festival in the nation’s capital, renowned jazz producer Charles Fishman and a small group of dedicated staff established the DC Jazz Festival® (formerly Festivals DC, Ltd.) in 2004.
-Initial planning for an annual DC Jazz Festival (originally billed as the Duke Ellington Jazz Festival) began in 2003 and a “Gala Sneak Preview” concert took place in Fall 2004 at the Lincoln Theatre in the heart of DC’s historic U Street corridor.
+Recognizing the need for an international jazz festival in the nation’s capital, renowned jazz producer Charles Fishman and his wife, attorney Stephanie Peters, founded the DC Jazz Festival® (formerly Festivals DC, Ltd.) in 2004.
+Initial planning for an annual DC Jazz Festival (originally billed as the Duke Ellington Jazz Festival) began and a “Gala Sneak Preview” concert took place in Fall 2004 at the Lincoln Theatre in the heart of DC’s historic U Street corridor.

 The First Annual Duke Ellington Jazz Festival premiered in the District of Columbia on September 28, 2005.
 This mostly free, five-day festival attracted 30,000 attendees and featured an eclectic representation of world-renowned artists in the jazz/jazz-inspired tradition, including National Endowment for the Arts jazz masters Dave Brubeck and Wayne Shorter, the Dirty Dozen Brass Band from New Orleans, Chico O'Farrill Afro-Cuban Jazz Orchestra, and Wallace Roney Sextet.
 Programs were presented in 18 venues, including the Lincoln Theatre, The Kennedy Center, and 11 clubs and restaurants, establishing DCJF’s citywide presenting tradition.
 The festival highlight was a free, all-day concert at Sylvan Amphitheatre on The National Mall.